-HCI and Accessibility: We believe that, to some extent, this experience helped making HCI more accessible to blind students and also helped to increase accessibility awareness among sighted students, and even among teachers and researchers.
+HCI and Accessibility: We believe that, to some extent, this experience helped to make HCI more accessible to blind students and also helped to increase accessibility awareness among sighted students, and even among teachers and researchers.
 This was definitely true in the two groups and partially in the practical and lab section these students belonged to - one in seven.
-We also had a practical class on creativity where students were encouraged to invent an application, make some sketching and present their product design to the class.
-Some are more conservative, some are more daring and futuristic.
-It was interesting to notice that in the blind students section, many designs accounted for speech interaction and auditive feedback.
-Blind students may contribute to enrich the learning scenario, and these ones welcomed the opportunity to share their experience with the colleagues, although they did not feel much comfortable talking in public.
+We also had a practical class on creativity where students were encouraged to invent an application, do some sketching and present their product design to the class.
+Some proved to be more conservative, some more daring and futuristic.
+It was interesting to note that in the blind students' section, many designs took account of speech interaction and auditory feedback.
+Blind students can contribute to enrich the learning scenario, and these welcomed the opportunity to share their experience with their colleagues, although they did not feel very comfortable talking in public.
 They also had the chance to learn more about different types of interaction, and especially more about non-visual interfaces.
 A further step might be taken in the direction of increasing students' perception about non-dominant perceptive abilities: to help blind people grasp what it is like to see, or a sighted person what it is like to be blind.
-Although having contributed to this aspect, accessibility awareness and support might have been explored further and to the widest audience, stressing that it is not exclusive to people with physical impairments but also relevant to people with temporary conditions or in special conditions of use [8].
-Maybe we'll take this opportunity to increase our focus on accessibility in future editions of the HCI course, even if we do not have students with special needs attending, as suggested by [14].
-Finally, it is important to increase accessibility awareness among teachers, about their diverse learners and how to go about helping them to learn better.
-We hope to have contributed in this direction.
+Although having contributed to this aspect, accessibility awareness and support could have been explored further and opened up to a wider audience, stressing that it is not exclusive to people with physical impairments but also relevant to people with temporary conditions or in special conditions of use [19], such as noisy places or while driving.
+Maybe we can use this opportunity to increase our focus on accessibility in future cycles of the HCI course, even if we do not have students with special needs, as suggested by Petrie et.al.[7].
+Finally, it is important to increase among teachers accessibility awareness, of their diverse learners and how to help them learn better.
+We hope to have contributed in this direction as well.